Sign in

 Institut Polaire

-Boasting an award-winning wine list of more than 100 wines, this upscale bar is one for the vino aficionados among us – although Institut Polaire also makes its own gin, too.
-Kitted out in cool grey leather and white marble, Institut Polaire is designed to be an homage to the cooler things in life – embracing cool-climate produce and Tassie’s proximity to Antarctica.
-Order an icy-cold wine or cocktail and something delicious from the a la carte bar menu for the ultimate bougie date night.
+Boasting an award-winning wine list of more than 100 wines, this upscale space is one of the best bars in Hobart for the vino aficionados among us – although Institut Polaire also makes its own gin, too.
+Drenched in chic grey leather and sleek white marble, Institut Polaire pays tribute to the cooler aspects of life, celebrating Tasmania’s cool-climate produce and its Antarctic connections.

 1/7 Murray Street, Hobart